The short answer: Yes.

 My skin is more even, more radiant (lol), clearer than ever before and more youthful looking.
 I’ve been happy without make-up and thrilled with make-up.

-Earlier I said I was surprised by how small the bottle is, but I’ve not finished the 100ml bottle yet (I’ve got more than a third left I think) and whilst I’ll look out for the 200ml bottle going forward, the 100ml size is great as it’s small and hand luggage-friendly.
+Earlier I said I was surprised by how small the bottle is, but I’ve not finished the 100ml bottle yet (I’ve got more than a third left I think) and whilst I’ll probably look out for the 200ml bottle going forward, the 100ml size is great as it’s small and hand luggage-friendly.

 If you’re one of the few remaining people in the world who hasn’t tried it yet, try it.